cd../blog

 Knowing that biotech files more 8-Ks than utilities is mildly interesting on its own.
 It becomes useful when you adapt your behavior to those differences.

-If you own a biotech, you should expect your inbox (or your Earnings Feed live view) to light up with 8‑Ks.
+Set expectations by industry.
+If you own a biotech, expect your inbox to light up with 8-Ks.
 A quiet month might be the thing that needs explaining.
+If you own a utility, months of silence are normal.
+A surprise mid-cycle 8-K is a bigger signal.

-• For high‑volume sectors, it’s often better to filter by Item type—for example, focusing on executive changes or debt events instead of reading every single contract disclosure.
+Match monitoring intensity to event risk.
+For high-volume sectors, filter by Item type.
+Focus on executive changes or debt events instead of reading every contract disclosure.
+For low-volume sectors, you can afford to read every 8-K because each one is concentrated information.

 Examples:

-• A historically sleepy industrial suddenly files a cluster of deal‑related 8‑Ks: maybe a new CEO is reshaping the portfolio.
+• A historically sleepy industrial suddenly files a cluster of deal-related 8-Ks: maybe a new CEO is reshaping the portfolio

-Tracking 8‑Ks by Industry Without Going Cross‑Eyed
+Tracking 8-Ks Without Going Crazy

-If you tried to follow all 8‑Ks directly on EDGAR, you’d go insane.
-The volume is just too high.
+If you tried to follow all 8-Ks directly on EDGAR, you'd go insane.
+The volume is too high.

-• A dedicated 8‑K hub where you can see current reports as they hit EDGAR.
+• A dedicated 8-K hub where you can see current reports as they hit EDGAR